prashantRmishra/MachineCoding/solidprinciple/LiskovSubstitution/Readme.md

     }

     public double getCockpitWidth(){
-        //return cockpit width of the racing car
+        //return the cockpit width of the racing car
     }
 }
 ```